Who you are and what you have is good enough

 When I was younger, all of this stupid stuff mattered to me so much and I judged myself and our house so harshly but what is obvious, especially after I posted that photo, was that people couldn’t have cared less about the disarray of our house.

-They always felt that they were made to feel very welcome in our home.
+They said that always felt that they were made to feel very welcome in our home.
 My parents loved having visitors, and would stop whatever they were doing to have a cup of tea with you.

 So much so, that I arrived home one day to see my ex-boyfriend who I had been trying very hard to disengage from, sitting down, tucking into an omelette made by my mother (‘he was hungry’ she said!).